swyxio/devtools-angels/README.md

 - Michael Grinich - [DM](https://twitter.com/grinich/status/1357103620613840898?s=20)

   > I’m a technologist.
 I studied CS at MIT and still write code.
 When I invest, I specifically look for technical founders building dev tools, API platforms, and “unloved” workflow cloud SaaS.
 I founded both Nylas and WorkOS and worked at Dropbox so this is an area I know well.
+My typical check size is around $100k but I can flex and get creative for bigger rounds too.
+If I invest, I will offer introductions to other investors I know (and like).
+This can help fill out a larger round. [more here](https://twitter.com/grinich/status/1357103610421673984?s=20)

 - Swyx - [site](https://swyx.io/about)